Canada Flag

 Toronto City Hall Photo Gallery

 Designed by Finnish architect Viljo Revell after winning an international architectural competition in 1957, New City Hall opened in 1965 after 4 years of construction and $25 million.
 Chosen as the winning entry from submissions from 42 countries, Revell saw this building as an "eye of government", with the 2 arched towers serving as 'eyelids'.
-In front of New City Hall is Nathan Phillips Square, named after a former mayor and a popular outdoor skating rink in the winter.
+In front of New City Hall is Nathan Phillips Square, named after a former mayor.
+It is home to a popular outdoor skating rink during the winter.

 Normally the 27th floor observation deck is not open to the public, but keep an eye on the Doors Open event once a year for special access.

-Under construction for more than a decade and costing more than $2.5 million, Toronto's third City Hall officially opened on September 18, 1899 by mayor John Shaw.
+Under construction for more than a decade and costing more than $2.5 million, the predecessor "third" City Hall officially opened on September 18, 1899 by mayor John Shaw.
 The building contained a Council Chamber, courtrooms and municipal offices.

 Designed by Toronto architect Edward James Lennox, whose later projects included Casa Loma and the King Edward Hotel, Old City Hall became a courthouse for the Ontario goverment When Toronto's fourth City Hall opened across Bay Street in 1965.